amitrahul/GIT_Learning_phase/read/write.md

 main---> dev
 -------> stage
+------------> feature->> git pull orign dev

+protected branch-> can't commit directly, only pull request can be merged.

-------------> feature->> git pull orign dev if feature branch to be merge to dev -> git pull orign dev --rebase if feature branch to be merge to main but need changes of dev -> git pull origin dev --no-rebase
+if feature branch to be merge to dev -> git pull orign dev --rebase if feature branch to be merge to main but need changes of dev -> git pull origin dev --no-rebase